andrewfager/fb-ads-getting-started/README.md

 # fb-ads-getting-started
-A guide to creating Ads with the Facebook Marketing API using python
+A guide to creating Ads with python and the Facebook Marketing API

 ## Create Advert Account
 create account at www.facebook.com/ads/manager

 ## Create App
+create a new app at developers.facebook.com

 ### Allow API access to the App